python/blurb/README.md

 Second, it means that if you cherry-pick a commit forward or backwards, you automatically pick up the `NEWS` entry too.
-You don't need to touch anything up--the system will already do the right thing.
+You don't need to touch anything up — the system will already do the right thing.
 If `NEWS` entries were already written to the final version directory, you'd have to move those around as part of the cherry-picking process.